 "See Something, Say Something" (Silent Witness): The Campus Public Safety crime prevention Initiative "Silent Witness" is in place for the purpose of providing our students a means to convey safety and security concerns with anonymity.
-We continue to emphasize the importance of direct reporting incidents to members of Campus Public Safety because the chances for successful mitigation and non-reoccurrence are far greater.
 See mdc.edu/main/safety/services/reporting.aspx, select "Silent Witness" for more information.